 A few guiding strategies lead to a series of small moments.
 The cumulative effect of those moments is a company that develops trust with its customers.
 And it all comes down to culture.

 NPS is just one way to build the voice of your customers into your company.
 Sending responses into Slack ensures that everyone is thinking about the purpose behind their work.
 Acknowledging employees who garnered good feedback encourages buy-in from the whole staff.
+Displaying real-time NPS in the office keeps customer experience top of mind.
 Discussing NPS in all-hands meetings demonstrates the company’s commitment to the customer.

 Lead with action, not words.
 Your customers and employees will follow.

 This updated article was originally published in August, 2015.

 If you are planning to explore NPS, you can try Wootric for free.